 then the data in a 2-D plane are distributing like:

-Unsupervised learning mission is to design a algorithm or a strategy to find some structure behind the data.
+Unsupervised learning mission is to design an algorithm or a strategy to find some structure behind the data.
 Though this mission can be finished by totally different algorithms, a good one would give us more useful information.

 This is a simple solution in the [^figure 3], but not the only one or even the better one.

 Though the unsupervised learning does not have any label information as the same as reinforcement learning, which, in other words, both reinforcement learning and unsupervised learning do not have a teacher to teach him what to do next.
-One the other hand, the reinforcement learning must have a clear goal, but that is not necessary for unsupervised learning.
+On the other hand, reinforcement learning must have a clear goal, but that is not necessary for unsupervised learning.

 Some concepts of Reinforcement Learning

-Everything in the problem is the component of the environment, even the agent is also a part of environment.
+Everything in the problem is the component of the environment, even the agent is also a part of the environment.
 A precise definition of environment in the reinforcement learning is not easy and not necessary, and what we should remember is that the agent is and always will be living, sensing and acting in its environment.